wasawi/devart-template/project_posts/2014-03-17-Google-Plus-API.md

 if __name__ == '__main__':
   main(sys.argv)
 ```
-To get the query of the hashtag #dreamsprawler, we can then use a similar request command:
+To get the query of the hashtag #dreamsprawler, we can then use a similar request command as:

 ```
 GET https://www.googleapis.com/plus/v1/activities?query=%23Dreamsprawler&key={YOUR_API_KEY}